 My Favorite Tutorials to Reupholster a Wingback Chair

 - This series of 8 wingchair upholstery videos from Thrift Diving was a huge help.
 These are pretty thorough and gave me confidence to get started.

 - Newton Custom Interiors has a really simple tutorial for making cording.
 It’s so easy, guys!!

 - This professional upholstery class video for an arm chair.

 Last week, I shared the full reveal on our Modern Farmhouse Living Room Makeover with you guys.
 A big part of our living room makeover was all of the DIY furniture and upholstery projects.

 Looking for more DIY Furniture Ideas?
 Check out this DIY Over Washer and Dryer Laundry Table.

-Feeling inspired?
-Now you have my tips and tutorials to upholster a wingback chair.
-Have fun and let me know if you have questions.
 Don’t forget to sign up for the Abbotts At Home email newsletter to get DIY, Remodeling, and Crafty ideas in your inbox.